IBM/marked-it/README.md

 `domUtils`
 > An object with functions for manipulating DOM objects.
 The functions are defined in the various files [here](https://github.com/fb55/domutils/tree/master/lib).

+`replaceVariables(string, variableMaps)`
+> A function that can be used to replace all occurrences of `{{<variableName>}}` in a string with the corresponding variable values.
+This function comes pre-seeded with all currently-scoped variable values.
+Optionally, additional maps containing more variable name->value pairs can be provided.

 #### HTML Generation extension points

 > *html.onHeading*